usernotnull/tall-toasts/README.md

 Toast.danger('I warned you!', 'Yikes');

 Toast.debug('I will NOT show in production!
 Locally, I will also log in console...', 'A Debug Message');

+Toast.success('This toast will display only for 3 seconds', 'The Title', 3000);

+Toast.success('This toast will display until you remove it manually', 'The Title', 0);
 ```

 ### From The Backend